-Purchasing Power Risk is the risk that inflation will erode the value
+Risk that inflation will erode the real value of cash flows, savings, investments, or contractual payments.

 Purchasing Power Risk, also known as inflation risk, refers to the risk that inflation will erode the value of currency in which an investment or financial deal is denominated.
 This form of risk is significant for long-term investments where the return might not keep pace with the rate of inflation, thereby reducing the real value of returns.